Inesjani/DataSciPy2022/README.md

 ### Basic Reference for Beginner - Cheat Sheet

-This <em>cheat sheet</em> includes the python code we routinely use in the course.
+This <b>cheat sheet</b> includes the python code we routinely use in the course.
 It provides a basic reference for beginner.

 ![Logo](miscFiles/NeuralDataSciPy_cheat-sheet.png "Cheat Sheet")